DOMLIS786/wk2-github/assignment.markdown

-# About Me
+About Me
 Complete this simple survey in your text editor, in a new branch, and merge it back to into your master branch.

-## Your Name:
+Your Name: Katherine D'Antico

-*Replace with your answer*

-## What you like most about web design development
+What you like most about web design development Learning programs previously unfamiliar to me and becoming proficient

-*Replace with your answer*

-## What you like least about web design and development
+What you like least about web design and development Navigating the terminology of wed development and determining how to operate programs efficiently.

-*Replace with your answer*

-## How do you see yourself using web design and development skills in your career?
+How do you see yourself using web design and development skills in your career?

-*Replace with your answer*
+I hope to utilize my web development skills to create functional websites for a repository or digital library.

-## Your favorite (or most frequently used) website.
+Your favorite (or most frequently used) website.

-*Replace with your answer*
+NY Times is most frequently used for its accuracy and intelligent writing.